-The student and his/her parents or legal guardians shall not receive an official transcript.
-An official transcript will only be issued to a school to which the student transfers.
-The student and his/her parents or enrollment in the District, which shall permit the District to use information the student has provided to determine eligibility for the fee waiver.
+- The right to inspect and review the student's education records within 45 days of the day the District receives a request for access.
+(By action of the School Board the number of days for the school to act has been shortened to 10.)
+Parent(s)/ guardian(s) or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
+The principal will arrange for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
+The right to request the amendment of the student's education records that the parent(s)/guardian(s) or enrollment in the District, which shall permit the District to use information the student has provided to determine eligibility for the fee waiver.
 Students who qualify for the fee waiver shall be provided the necessary materials or equipment without charge for: (1) participation in extracurricular activities and (2) use of a musical instrument in optional music courses that are not extracurricular activities.
 Students or their parents may request a fee waiver prior to participating in or attending the activity, and prior to the purchase of the materials, and the fee waiver must be submitted prior to the time the fee is due or the time the specialized equipment or attire is needed.

-- legal guardians may review the student's permanent record by following the established practices and procedures. - The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - 3.
+legal guardians may review the student's permanent record by following the established practices and procedures.

+- 2. The student's name may not appear on the school's honor roll and the student may not receive any other academic recognition provided through the school. - 3.
 The student may be ineligible to participate in any activity (apart from graduation) or on any team that represents the school. - 4.
 The student may be ineligible to receive any awards. - 5.
 The student, upon becoming eligible for graduation, will not receive a diploma.